jhhsu8/captcha-creation/README.md

-Using HTML/CSS and PHP, I created a form that allows users to create a CAPTCHA with their input.
+A CAPTCHA creation form created in PHP.
+The application allows the user to create a CAPTCHA by inputing characters.